fbpx

 FDA Approval of Keytruda for Mesothelioma

-Keytruda is a type of immunotherapy drug called a checkpoint inhibitor.
-These types of drugs boost the immune system’s ability to respond to aggressive cancers like mesothelioma.
-In more technical terms, Keytruda stops cancerous proteins from subduing the immune system.
+Keytruda is a type of mesothelioma immunotherapy called a checkpoint inhibitor.
+These types of immunotherapies boost the immune system’s ability to respond to cancer cells.
+In more technical terms, Keytruda stops cancerous proteins from preventing the immune system from working to fight the cancer.

 PD-1 and PD-L1

-The immune system has soldier cells, known as T cells, that attack and kill diseases.
-However, mesothelioma cells have surface proteins that subdue T cells.
+The immune system has soldier cells, called T cells, that attack and kill diseases.
+However, mesothelioma cells have surface proteins that subdue or prevent the T cells from doing their job.

-Keytruda helps the immune system perform to its best ability, helping it to attack and kill cancer cells and preventing them from growing and spreading throughout the body.
+This therapy helps the immune system to attack, helping to kill mesothelioma cancer cells and preventing them from growing and spreading throughout the body.

 Side Effects of Keytruda

-The side effects of Keytruda are not usually as intense, but they can vary depending on your medication regimen.
-Typical side effects of Keytruda include:
+The side effects of Keytruda are not usually as intense.
+They include:

 • Fatigue